 By Train: The nearest railway station to Manali is Jogindernagar, connecting the hill station to several important cities.
 Trains from Chandigarh and Ambala can also take you to Manali.
 Taxis and buses are available as well at reasonable prices from the railheads.

-When it comes to where to stay and hotel costs, the expenditure is divided into solo travellers, couples, and groups.
+When it comes to where to stay in Manali and hotel costs, the expenditure is divided into solo travellers, couples, and groups.
 Each has its own set of advantages and disadvantages.

 Begin with solo travellers